archetype-themes/locales/README.md

 ### How to use

-Using these translations in your next Shopify theme project is as easy as:
+Using these [locales files](https://shopify.dev/docs/themes/architecture/locales) in your next Shopify theme project is as easy as:

 1. **Copy the JSON files, in their entirety, into your latest theme project.** There is no penalty to having extra translations included in your theme (just a [limit of 3400](https://shopify.dev/docs/themes/architecture/locales#requirements-and-limitations)).
 2. **Use the [Locales Detective](https://archetype-themes.github.io/locales/) to find a translation you need.** You can search this repo or [shopify/dawn](https://github.com/Shopify/dawn) and you can select your search input language.